SuveenVundavalli/eCommerce-Java-WebApp/README.md

  Admin - He will be able to add, delete, update any of the product, category, supplier and read, delete Contact Us requests by user.

  Customer -They will be able to browse all the products, perform cart operations ( add a product, remove or update their products ) and buy as well.
-Customer can also send a request for contact us with Name, Email, Mobile and message body.
+Customer can also send a request through contact us with Name, Email, Mobile and message body.

 ### Prerequisites
  - JDK 1.8